utiasDSL/lsy_drone_racing/docs/getting_started/setup.rst

 Extended Dependencies
 ---------------------

-To install extended dependencies for reinforcement learning and testing:
+To install extended dependencies for testing:

 .. code-block:: bash

    conda activate race
    cd ~/repos/lsy_drone_racing
-   pip install -e .[rl, test]
+   pip install -e .[test]

 You can then run the tests to ensure everything is working: